sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 model, preprocess = clip.load("ViT-B/32", device=device)  # will download ~340mb model
 ```

-## Quick overview of how [CLIP](https://github.com/openai/CLIP) works

-In brief, CLIP encodes images and text into the same vector space.

-More concretely, CLIP can take an *image* and turn it into a vector of size 512, and CLIP can take a *piece of text* and turn it into a vector of size 512.
-If the text and image are similar, their vectors will be "similar" (via cosine similarity - i.e. the vectors should be pointing in a similar direction).
-Here's an example:

 ### Turning images and text into vectors:

+The CLIP model we are using turns images into vectors of size 512, and pieces of text also into vectors of size 512.
+As mentioned above, if the text and image contain similar content, their vectors will be "similar".
+Here's a concrete example:

 ```python
 image = preprocess(Image.open("dog.jpeg")).unsqueeze(0).to(device)